dkubeio/dkubex-examples/ray/README.md

         You could also use unique names for experiment & run

 - Registering the model
-    for registering the model in mlflow do the following Open dkubex web ui
+    For registering the model in mlflow, do the following
+    - Open dkubex web ui
     - Go to mlflow tab
     - Select the experiment name
     - Select the run, the run can be filtered using  tags.job_id = '{job_id}' and user_id = '{user}' and tags.`ray cluster` = '{cluster}'